CS 27

-The boat was built by CS Yachts in Canada, with 480 examples completed between 1975 and 1983, when production ended.
+The CS 27 is a recreational keelboat built by CS Yachts in Canada, with 480 examples completed between 1975 and 1983.

 Design

-The CS 27 is a small recreational keelboat, built predominantly of fibreglass.
-It has a masthead sloop rig, a transom-hung rudder and a fixed fin keel.
-It displaces 6100 lb and carries 2400 lb of ballast.

-The boat has a draft of 5.17 ft with the standard iron-ballasted keel and 3.92 ft with the optional longer shoal draft lead-ballasted keel.
+The fibreglass hull has a transom-hung rudder and a fixed fin keel.
+It has a draft of 5.17 ft with the standard iron-ballasted keel and 3.92 ft with the optional longer shoal draft lead-ballasted keel.
 About 90 were built with the shoal draft keel.
+It has a hull speed of 6.55 kn.

 The boat was initially fitted with a Japanese Yanmar YSE diesel engine and later a Yanmar 1GM model.

+The spacious interior includes a 5.8 cubic foot icebox.

-In 1977 an increased area rudder with 2 in more added to the leading edge for better helm balance was introduced and this new rudder design could be retrofitted to older boats.
+In 1977 a new rudder was introduced.
+It has an additional 2 in on the leading edge for better helm balance.
+It can be retrofitted to older boats.
 In 1980 the mast was changed from a Proctor to an Isomat section along with small interior improvements.

-The boat has a PHRF racing average handicap of 207 with a high of 204 and low of 216.
-It has a hull speed of 6.55 kn.

-Operational history

-Notable examples include the CS 27 Sea Weasel which achieved a second place in West Vancouver Yacht Club's 2014 Southern Straits Classic.

-In a review Michael McGoldrick wrote, "Boats with a length of twenty-seven feet and a displacement topping 6000 pounds will generally have more in common with 30 footers than the outboard powered boats in the 25 to 26 foot range.
-This is certainly true of the CS 27.
-It is a fast boat with real adult size room below decks, and it comes with an inboard diesel, double lifelines, two speed winches, a pressurized fresh water system, and a huge 5.8 cubic foot ice box.
-The CS 27 is a sleek boat that was built strong enough for some serious ocean sailing."